gvwilson/thirdbit/src/fiction/in-heck/outline.md

 -   Dockety takes Gumption to meet the free bots
 -   Dockety strikes a deal with them for help
     -   Trades one of its optical sensors for their help
-    -   Explains the risk of getting too close to Central itself
+    -   Explains the risk of getting too close to Consensus itself

 ### Chapter 9 (Maddy's PoV)